jiaminjessshi/SAS_Descriptive_COVID-19-Clinical-trials/README.md

 * https://www.fda.gov/news-events/public-health-focus/expanded-access

 ### 6.2 Visualization
 The number of interventional studies were over 1.3 times that of observational studies.
-There were only 0.5% of the studies were classified as expanded access.
+Only 0.5% of the studies were classified as expanded access.

 ![10 study type bar plot-c](https://user-images.githubusercontent.com/89493265/130712810-8a49c4e2-3820-4572-b382-faacafd40642.jpg)